What's new in the SharePoint admin center

 The new SharePoint admin center is supported in Microsoft Edge, Internet Explorer, Chrome, Firefox, and Safari.

 Some functionality is introduced gradually to organizations that have opted in to the Targeted release option in Office 365.
-This means that you may not yet see some features described in this article.
+This means that you might not yet see some features described in this article.